 To help diagnose the cause of early onset emphysema and/or liver dysfunction; to establish the risk of emphysema and/or liver disease due to alpha-1 antitrypsin deficiency and determine the likelihood that children might inherit the risk

 When your infant or young child show signs of liver disease; when you develop emphysema before age 40; when you have chronic obstructive pulmonary disease (COPD) or unexplained liver disease at any age; when you have a close relative with alpha-1 antitrypsin deficiency

 A blood sample drawn from a vein in your arm

 Alpha-1 antitrypsin (AAT) testing is used to help diagnose alpha-1 antitrypsin deficiency as the cause of early onset emphysema or chronic obstructive pulmonary disease (COPD) when a person does not have obvious risk factors such as smoking or exposure to lung irritants such as dust and fumes.
 It may also be used when someone has asthma that obstructs his or her breathing, even after treatment.

-Testing is also ordered to help diagnose the cause of persistent jaundice and other signs of liver dysfunction.
+Testing is also used to help diagnose the cause of persistent jaundice and other signs of unexplained liver injury.
 This is done primarily in infants and young children but may be done in people of any age.

 Alpha-1 antitrypsin testing may be ordered when:

 A low level of AAT in blood indicates that the person tested may have alpha-1 antitrypsin deficiency.
 The lower the level of AAT, the greater the risk of developing emphysema and other disorders related to AAT deficiency.

 In people with an abnormal form of AAT, the risk of developing disease depends on how much is produced and which variant is present.
 A variant with very low activity may lead to both emphysema (because it does not protect the lungs) and liver disease (because of the buildup of abnormal AAT inside liver cells).